vchongmorrison/vchongmorrison.github.io/_protocols/atacseq-FACS.md

 # Preparation of ATAC-seq libraries from FACS samples

 ## Introduction
-This protocol has been tested on 14,000* FAC-sorted cells (BD Fusion).
+This protocol has been tested on 14,000 (see note) FAC-sorted cells (BD Fusion).

-*as guidance only, unlikely to be an accurate number which is typical for most sorters - based on experience the no. of events for most sorters overestimate ~50% of `true’ cell number.
+*Note: As guidance only, unlikely to be an accurate number which is typical for most sorters - based on experience the no. of events for most sorters overestimate ~50% of 'true' cell number.*

 ## Materials
 - Pipette tips, low-binding/retention grade, for cell work